chenasraf/sofmani/docs/01-getting-started.md

 \* The filter argument accepts multiple values.

 - To only run installers that contain "sofmani" in their name, use `-f sofmani`.
-- To run all installers except those that contain "sofmani", use `-f "!sofmani".
+- To run all installers except those that contain "sofmani", use `-f "!sofmani"`.
 - To only installers that contain "sofmani", but exclude "sofmani-config", use `-f sofmani -f "!sofmani-config"`.